 It was originally the home of the artist, collector and aesthete Frederic, Lord Leighton.
 Keen to promote the idea that painting could be seen as a respectable, gentlemanly profession, he commissioned a house full of sumptuous furnishings, exotic materials and grand architectural elements.

 Most striking is the ground floor, divided up into stunning Arabian-inspired anterooms with carved columns, gilded domes and 14th century tiles collected from his travels throughout the Middle East.
 Upstairs is a huge, skylit gallery and studio where models would pose for hours on end as he painted (you can even see the separate models’ staircase they used).

 Throughout the house, you’ll see dozens of paintings, including works by his Pre-Raphaelite contemporaries Millais, Burne-Jones and G. F. Watts; sculptures, sketches and more.
 There’s over 80 of Leighton’s own pieces, including your favourite, Clytemnestra from the Battlements of Argos Watches for the Beacon Fires Which Are to Announce the Return of Agamemnon.

 As well as the permanent collection, there’s often visiting exhibitions on show, as well as evening openings with live music and wine, and immersive recreations of 19th century bohemian artist soirées.

 But don’t worry, you won’t be pulled up to be a life model.

-NOTE: Leighton House Museum is open daily except Tuesdays, and entrance costs £9 on the door.
-You can find out more on their website HERE.
+NOTE: Due to restoration works, Leighton House Museum is open on weekends only, 10am-5.30pm, throughout 2020.
+Entrance costs £9 on the door – you can find out more on their website HERE.

 Leighton House Museum | 12 Holland Park Road, W14 8LZ